National debt of Japan: History

-In 1944, during the Pacific War, the amount of governmental debt exceeded national income by 260%.
+Therefore, in 1944, when the Pacific War was about to come to its end, the amount of Japan's governmental debt stood at more than 260% of its national income.

 In 1947 during the post-war economic chaos, the number of bonds that the government issued exceeded tax revenue.
 Later, it was thought that this was the root cause of postwar inflation, and Japanese government enacted the Public Finance Act of Japan in response.
 The act established a balanced fiscal policy by prohibiting: 1) the issuance of government bonds to cover national debt, and, 2) the Bank of Japan from buying government bonds.
-Since the establishment of the 1955 System, the amount of held valuable securities in the bank – especially national bonds – had risen significantly.
-However, the 1965 budget issued 259 billion yen in deficit-covering bonds, and the next year's budget in 1966 allotted 730 billion yen in construction bonds.
-By 1990, the government did not issue a national bond due to the Japanese asset price bubble.
-Bonds were issued again in 1994, and have been issued every year since.
+However, its proviso made it possible for the central government to issue public debt for the purpose of "public work expenditure", collecting revenue in exceptional circumstances.
+The amount for the public debt should not exceed what was approved by the Diet resolution.